Extending the Pipeline – Writing PipelineElements¶

 A workload has the attributes (you may want to use properties instead):

-the arguments to execute the workload- (optional)
+argumentsthe arguments to execute the workload- (optional)

-the arguments to gather information about the workload (version, etc.)
+information_argumentsthe arguments to gather information about the workload (version, etc.)

-yourself as it will be set by the executing JVM.
+You don’t have to set out yourself as it will be set by the executing JVM.

-, because they are set by
+The same goes for outputs, because they are set by

-and inherited (if you change them, you
+Workload and inherited (if you change them, you

 have to provide a strict superset).